USPS Announces 8% Shipping Surcharge Starting April 26

 What This Means for Employees

 It signals more price action is coming.
 USPS described this as a “temporary bridge” to a permanent pricing mechanism.
-Postmaster General Steiner has been pushing Congress for broader pricing flexibility, including the authority to raise stamp prices to 95 cents.
-If Congress doesn’t act, expect more surcharges and price adjustments.
+Postmaster General Steiner has been pushing Congress for broader pricing flexibility, including authority to raise stamp prices to 95 cents.
+If Congress doesn’t act, expect more surcharges and price adjustments before this one expires.

 Your pay is not affected.
 This is a pricing change for customers, not an employee compensation change.
 Your base pay, COLA, overtime rates, and benefits are unchanged.